eggrollofchaos/go_batch_test_script/README.md

     "os"
 )

-// This init function is called by 'go test' before any tests are run. func init() {
+// This main function is called by <go test> before any tests are run func main() {
-    // We must register our loglevel flag with the 'flag' package. logLevel := flag.Int("loglevel", 0, "Set log level: 0=Error, 1=Warn, 2=Info, 3=Debug/Trace")
+    // Register -loglevel flag with the 'flag' package logLevel := flag.Int("loglevel", 0, "Set log level: 0=Error, 1=Warn, 2=Info, 3=Debug/Trace")

-    // This is a bit of a hack to ensure flags are parsed.
+    // This is a bit of a hack to ensure flags are parsed,
-    // 'go test' doesn't parse custom flags automatically. flag.Parse()
+    // because apparently <go test> doesn't parse custom flags automatically. flag.Parse()

     var level slog.Level